Dancing Shoes

-Dancing Shoes is the third studio album by Swedish singer and September.
+Dancing Shoes is the third studio album by Swedish singer September.
 It was released on 26 September 2007 on Catchy Tunes.
-The album was September's highest peaking album in Sweden at the time, peaking at #12 on the Swedish Album Chart.
+The album was September's highest-peaking album in Sweden at the time, peaking at #12 on the Swedish Album Chart.
 In Poland, the album peaked at #19.
 Dancing Shoes spawned two singles; "Can't Get Over" and "Until I Die", which both reached the top ten in Sweden.
 The album track "Because I Love You" was released as a promotional single for her compilation album Gold, and the single edit of "Cry for You was included as a bonus track on this album; it was previously released as single from her previous album In Orbit.
 Dancing Shoes was nominated for a Swedish Grammis Award in the category Dance/Hip Hop/Soul of the Year.